WhenMeet.me

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool reads a meeting by its share-link ID and lists the specific fields returned (time, title, conference URL, host, alternate times).
-This distinguishes it from sibling tools like create_meeting or find_common_slots.
+The description explicitly states it reads a meeting by its share-link id, listing specific fields returned (time, title, conference URL, host, alternate times).
+This is a clear verb+resource with a distinct identifier method, and it distinguishes from sibling tools which handle creation, availability search, and suggestions.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.